ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

 corpus alignment 0, and ``-T 1`` instructs us to only use one thread.)

-.. note:: In default operation, PCRE produces only one match for a scan, unlike Hyperscan's automata semantics.
-The ``hscollider`` tool uses libpcre's "callout" functionality to match Hyperscan's semantics.
+.. note:: In default operation, PCRE produces only one match for a scan, unlike Vectorscan's automata semantics.
+The ``hscollider`` tool uses libpcre's "callout" functionality to match Vectorscan's semantics.

 Running a larger scan test
 ==========================

-A set of patterns for testing purposes are distributed with Hyperscan, and these can be tested via ``hscollider`` on an in-tree build.
+A set of patterns for testing purposes are distributed with Vectorscan, and these can be tested via ``hscollider`` on an in-tree build.
 Two CMake targets are provided to do this easily: